Crushing the Opposition: How Ellen White Treated Those Who Rejected Her

 • SDA health teachings on tea and meat-eating had been made "tests" of the faith.

-• Ellen White wealthy and spending an enormous amount of money on her home while professing the soon return of Christ.
+• Ellen White was wealthy and spending an enormous amount of money on her home while professing the soon return of Christ.

 Anyone who doubts Ellen White

-Ellen White was widely known for labeling non-SDA Christians as "babylon," "fallen," and "under strong delusion."
+Ellen White was widely known for labeling non-SDA Christians as "Babylon," "fallen," and "under strong delusion."
 As evidenced above, she believed anyone leaving the SDA sect was moving under Satanic control.
 Furthermore, she taught that anyone who dared to doubt her prophetic gift was under Satan's banner:

 One thing is certain: Those Seventh-day Adventists who take their stand under Satan's banner will first give up their faith in the warnings and reproofs contained in the Testimonies of God's Spirit.26

 Later, in Australia, she wrote of those who were "suspicious of the gifts the Lord has set in the church."
-Since she was the only one in the sect who was allowed to claim the gift of prophecy, she was no doubt referring to those who were suspcisous of her.
+Since she was the only one in the sect who was allowed to claim the gift of prophecy, she was no doubt referring to those who were suspicious of her.
 She went on to say that being suspicious of her gift "is to follow the enemy," and those who criticize her "are serving under Satan’s banner."27 Thus, according to Ellen White, anyone who even doubted her was under the banner of Satan.

 Ellen White caught in a web of lies